 Let’s face it, homework isn’t the most fun activity around.
 But you can help your kids get excited about doing their schoolwork by ensuring that there is a designated space just for them.
 Whether it’s a desk in their room or a special area in the living room, create a space that’s imaginative and reflective of their personality.

-Because we’re distance learning this year, what is normally their workspace has become their school desks.
-To get them excited about learning from home, I’ve let them each design and decorate the space so it’s a fun and educational area to focus and learn!
+During the pandemic, we were distance learning, and what was normally their workspace became their school desks.
+Now that they’ve been back to school, it’s a homework space again, and I want them excited about it!
+I’ve let them each design and decorate the space so it’s a fun and educational area to focus and learn!

 Approximately two-thirds of all children, or 66.7 percent, like school.